barexamloser/barexamloser.github.io/blog.md

 permalink: /blog
 ---

-Life Doesn't Have to Be Perfect to Be Wonderful.
+life doesn't have to be perfect to be wonderful.